Nottingham-CTU/Custom-Record-Naming/README.md

 Administrators have access to the counter overview, which is accessible via a link in the module configuration.
 This provides an interface to view and edit the record counters which determine the new record names.

+### Import/export settings
+Administrators have access to the import/export settings feature, which is accessible via a link in the module configuration.
+This provides an interface to export the settings to a file, or import settings from a file.
+This may be useful when deploying a project from a development server to a production server.

 ## Regular expressions